Skip to main content

 temp_psg: sparse_psg

-In the Pipeline definition, you can use these aliases just like separate modules:
+In the Pipeline definition section, you can use their aliases just like calling different modules:

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/yaml.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=69b41e79144bc908039c2ee3abbb1c3bexamples/hybrid_search.yaml